se-Laila/Stack-Overflow-Analysis2/README.md

 The code should run with no issues using Python versions 3.*.
 There should be no necessary libraries to run the code beyond the Anaconda distribution of Python.

 ## Licensing, Authors, Acknowledgements
-Credit goes to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020).
+Credit goes to Stack Overflow for the data: https://insights.stackoverflow.com/survey/ You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020).
 Credit also goes to Stack Overflow community where I found solutions to most of the issues I faced ☺